tflynn615/Tweet_Stock_Analysis/README.md

 *Analysis:*
 - Yearly sum of Price Action per Company
 - Color based on Price Action

+The companies with the most negative and positive daily change in price (respectively) are Amazon and Google.
+This didn't align with the companies receiving the most social media activity, so we needed to keep looking for correlation.

 #### Scatter Plot of Tweet and Stock Volumes